Batman & Robin | The two films that died when it flopped

 Warner Bros had two more films lined up with director Joel Schumacher – but Batman & Robin’s box office disappointment changed its plans.

 Firstly came his adaptation of John Grisham’s novel, The Client.
-This was the time when Grisham was at the height of his own commercial powers, and following the huge success of the first movie based around one of his books – 1993’s The Firm – studios raced to bring other adaptations to the screen.
+This was the time when Grisham was at the height of his own commercial powers, and following the huge success of the first movie based on one of his books – 1993’s The Firm – studios raced to bring other adaptations to the screen.
 Warner Bros thus set Alan J Pakula to direct The Pelican Brief, and Schumacher was offered The Client.

-To this day, I’d argue that The Client is the finest screen adaptation of a Grisham novel, but by the time it came to release, Schumacher had landed one of the biggest jobs in the movies: he was going to direct the next Batman film.
+To this day, I’d argue that The Client is the finest screen adaptation of a Grisham novel.
+But by the time it came to release, Schumacher had landed one of the biggest jobs in the movies: he was going to direct the next Batman film.
 Burned by the response to Batman Returns, Warner Bros wanted a lighter reboot of the Dark Knight franchise.
 Tim Burton didn’t want to make another Batman film, Warner Bros didn’t want him to, and an approach was made to Schumacher.

 Schumacher’s next priority, then, was another Batman movie, and two further projects were lined up beyond that, which would keep him busy until the end of the decade.